 SkypeMe!: Skype users who selected the SkypeMe! mode were available to chat with all users, including those that they didn’t know and didn’t share their contact details with.

-Skype Pro: A service that provided Skype users with calling benefits for a small monthly fee.
+Skype Pro: Provided Skype users with calling benefits for a small monthly fee.
 Skype Pro has now been replaced by Skype subscriptions that bring you even more benefits.